 For the longest time, yoga was always left out in the cold.
-Unless your gym offered free yoga classes that were a part of your gym membership, yoga classes and groups at studios were typically not something that a health insurance provider would pay for.
+Unless your yoga teachers or gym offered free yoga classes that were a part of your gym membership, yoga classes and groups at studios were typically not something that a health insurance provider would pay for.

 Yoga has traditionally always been a part of what is known as non-traditional treatments for your health.
-It would be outside of typical buckets such as acupuncture, chiropractic care, among others.
+It would be outside of typical buckets such as acupuncture, chiropractic care, among others in the wellness industry.